Walking in the Dolomites – Italy

 Afterwards we continue to Cortina – a busy little town in a valley, surrounded by fabulous sharp peaks in all directions.
 This is a skiing resort in the winter, for wealthy people and is also a centre for those doing the famous “Via Ferrata”.
 You can buy your Gucci handbags and Versace belts and generally upgrade your wardrobe while you are here!

-Our accommodation is based in a couple of hotels – family owned Panda Hotel.
+Our accommodation is based in the family owned Panda Hotel.
 The sister owners are friendly and enthusiastic and have been very helpful to us in planning this trip.
-The other accommodation base is Hotel Christallina which is just across the road.
-We will all dine there on the first night.
 There are some single rooms available but supply is very limited.

 This area is stunning – it feels like you are on the roof of Europe, with sharp peaks in all directions.
 As we come off the lifts, there is a nice Refugio for a coffee before we split into two groups.
 The routes chosen by the recce team are moderate and we will start off very slowly to reflect the altitude we are at.